KatharineME/FASTQ.jl/benchmark.md

 ## PrecisionFDA Truth Challenge Overview

-- 2016 sequence analysis challenge where entires were competing on SNP and Indel recall, performance, and precision
+- Sequence analysis pipeline challenge where entires were competing on SNP and Indel recall, performance, and precision
-- There were 35 entries to the challenge
+- There were 35 entries
 - Each challenge entry consisted of two VCFs: one for HG001 and one for HG002
 - However only HG002 was used to evaluate the entries and choose the winners
 - Genome in a Bottle (GiaB) consortium provided the truth data